 Knowledge of the world in only to be acquired in the world, and not in a closet.
 Philip Stanhope, 4th Earl of Chesterfield acquireclosetknowledge Change image and share on social

-A novel must be exceptionally good to live as long as the average cat.
-Philip Stanhope, 4th Earl of Chesterfield averagecatexceptionally Change image and share on social
+Character must be kept bright as well as clean.
+Philip Stanhope, 4th Earl of Chesterfield brightcharacterclean Change image and share on social